Electra Price Tops $0.0000 on Major Exchanges (ECA)

 Buying and Selling Electra

-Electra can be traded on these cryptocurrency exchanges: .
-It is usually not presently possible to buy alternative cryptocurrencies such as Electra directly using U.S. dollars.
-Investors seeking to acquire Electra should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Electra using one of the exchanges listed above.
+Electra can be traded on the following cryptocurrency exchanges: .
+It is usually not presently possible to buy alternative cryptocurrencies such as Electra directly using US dollars.
+Investors seeking to trade Electra should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Electra using one of the aforementioned exchanges.

 Receive News & Updates for Electra Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Electra and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.